 As befits top international cross-country skiing, the dominant nation in the Tour de Ski is of course Norway.
 However, the motherland of Nordic skiing had to wait a whole seven years for its first overall victory after the first edition of the stage race in 2006/07.
 In the 2013/14 Tour, however, the Norwegians achieved total success in both the women’s and men’s races.
 This is the only time in the history of the Tour de Ski that athletes from the same country have taken the top three positions in the overall standings!

-In two other important Tour de Ski categories, however, Norway can still make a big impression.
-With a total of 13 overall victories for men and women, no other nation has won the prestigious stage race so often.
-Russia is in 2nd place with 5 Tour victories, ahead of Switzerland and Poland in 3rd place with four overall victories each.
-Petter Northug, another Norwegian, is the undisputed leader in the men’s table with the most stage wins (13) in the history of the Tour de Ski.
-Johaug and Kowalczyk share the top position in the women’s category with 14 stage wins each.
+However, Norway still reigns supreme in two other important Tour de Ski categories.
+With a total of 15 overall victories in the men’s and women’s competitions, no other nation has won the prestigious stage race as often.
+Russia ranks second with five Tour victories, ahead of Switzerland and Poland in third place with four overall victories each.
+At the top of the table with the most stage wins (13) in the history of the Tour de Ski is another Norwegian, Petter Northug, in the men’s competition.
+And in the women’s competition, Therese Johaug now leads the way with 16 stage wins.

 FAQs about the Tour de Ski